sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

 ![](assets/gpg_generate_list.png)

 The pubic key is then available to be shared with any external system.
-Adobe Campaign will be able to use the private key in data loading activities to decrypt data that have been encrypted with the public key.
+Adobe Campaign will be able to use the private key in data loading activities to decrypt data that has been encrypted with the public key.

-For more on this, refer to Adobe Campaign documentations:
+For more on this, refer to Adobe Campaign documentation:

 Campaign Classic | Campaign Standard
 ---------|----------